halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 # Overview of "Mother's Secrets"

-This write-up was a black-box web application pentest.
+"Mother's secrets" is a web pentest challenge.
 It is an unguided challenge and therefore resembles a "real" CTF.
-This writeup covers my own methodology, not just for finding the flags, but for testing the system as though this were a real engagement.
+This writeup covers my own methodology, not just for finding the flags, but for testing the system as though this were a real-world engagement.

 Much of the real content is redacted or not included, as that would take the fun out of doing the challenge yourself.
-You are encouraged to use this as a guide to develop your approach, not as a cheat-sheet for the answers.
+You are encouraged to use this as a guide to develop your own approach, not as a cheat-sheet for the answers.
 (Incidentally, as you will see later, you can find all of the referenced file content online, available to the public, even without a THM subscription.)

-Also, shoutout to the *Alien* theme and references throughout this challenge.
+Also, shoutout to the *Alien* theme and references.

-Without even reading the challenge description, keep in mind that this is a *DevSecOps* challenge.
+Without even reading the challenge description, keep in mind that this is a *DevSecOps* exercise.
 As you build a threat model of this application, keep in mind the attack surface:

 - Secrets management (or lack thereof)
 - Source-code management